loopmediagroup/es-alchemy/README.md

   .update("indexName", { upsert: [esa.data.remap("indexName", sourceObject)] });
 ```

+`// todo: this needs an example`

 ### Building Queries

 To query data in Elasticsearch we first need to build a query.
-This is done using the ES-Alchemy query syntax.
+This is done using the ESAlchemy query syntax.

 List of all available commands for `filterBy`, `orderBy` and `scoreBy` can be found [here](src/resources/action-map.js).